 OK.
 You make your point.
 No arguement from this quarter.
 What I do wonder, where is the rest of your story.
 The essay refers to Charlie Kirk with respect to making sure the Context of his words need consideration.
 What is left out are examples, or at least one example, of how context is important in his communications.
 The essay seems incomplete as a result.

 This was my original thought as well.
-I went and read it again and decided we being asked to infer.
+I went and read it again and decided we were being asked to infer.
 When I went back and re-looked at some of the speeches in which Kirk said some things I found objectionable, the context around it didn’t change what I found objectionable.
 He had a conversation about DEI before and after the comment about the Supreme Court Justice and an airplane pilot.
 They are not out of context.

 This is what came to mind for me, yeah.